WEHI-Education/Workshop-IntroToHPC-Slurm/episodes/06-submit.md

 - How do I launch a program to run on a compute node in the cluster?
 - How do I capture the output of a program that is run on a node in the cluster?
+- How do I change resource requested or time-limit

 ::::::::::::::::::::::::::::::::::::::::::::::::